-Every Tio bachelor student performs two work placements and writes and presents a final thesis.
-Doing so allows you to bring everything you’ve been taught into practice and this will help you to improve your communication and research skills.
-Upon receiving their BBA a lot of graduates receive job offers from the company where they have completed their final thesis.
+Tio bachelor students complete at least two work placements and produce a final thesis.
+This enables you to put your acquired knowledge into practice and to develop your communication and research skills.
+Upon completion of their final thesis, a large number of students are offered a job at the organisation where they completed their thesis.

-Tio students have done work placements in countries like:
+Over the years Tio students have performed work placements in countries like:

-Antilles, Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Bulgaria, Cambodia, Canada, China, Cook Islands, Costa Rica, Croatia, Cyprus, Denmark, Dominican Republic, Ecuador, Egypt, Fiji, Finland, France, Germany, Ghana, Greece, Honduras, Hungary, Ireland, Indonesia, Israel, Italy, Jamaica, Jordan, Kenya, Lebanon, Luxembourg, Malaysia, Malta, Morocco, Mauritius, Mexico, Namibia, Netherlands, New-Zealand, Nicaragua, Nigeria, Norway, Oman, Pakistan, Peru, Portugal, Rumania, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Surinam, Sweden, Switzerland, Tahiti, Tanzania, Thailand, Tunisia, Turkey, Uganda, Uruguay, United Arab Emirates, United Kingdom, United
+Antilles, Argentina, Australia, Austria, Barbados, Belgium, Bolivia, Brazil, Bulgaria, Cambodia, Canada, China, Cook Islands, Costa Rica, Croatia, Cyprus, Denmark, Dominican Republic, Ecuador, Fiji, Finland, France, Germany, Ghana, Greece, Honduras, Hungary, Ireland, Indonesia, Israel, Italy, Jamaica, Jordan, Kenya, Luxembourg, Malaysia, Malta, Morocco, Mauritius, Mexico, Namibia, Netherlands, Nepal, New-Zealand, Nicaragua, Nigeria, Norway, Oman, Pakistan, Peru, Poland, Portugal, Rumania, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Surinam, Swaziland, Sweden, Switzerland, Tahiti, Taiwan, Tanzania, Thailand, Czech Republic, Tunisia, Turkey, Uganda, Uruguay, United Arab Emirates, United Kingdom, United

-If a non-EU/EEA student completes a part of the study programme outside the Netherlands (e.g. work placement, minor international exchange, international study trips), additional visa and/or work permits required are the students own responsibility including the cost for such visa.
+If a non-EU/EEA student completes a part of the study programme outside the Netherlands (e.g. work placement, minor international exchange, international study trips), additional visa and/or work permits required are the students own responsibility including the costs for this type of visa.

-Tio maintains close contacts with almost all the companies and multinationals in the hospitality, event, tourism and business industry.
-From the Amstel Hotel and Joop van den Ende to Coca-Cola and Transavia.com and GoGo Tours to Unilever.
+Tio maintains intensive contact with businesses and multinationals in the hotel, event, tourism, marketing and business sectors.
+From the Marriot Hotels and Joop van den Ende to Coca-Cola, and from KLM and TUI to American Express.
 Here you will find an overview of companies and multinationals Tio works together with.